presicion25/open-budgeteer/README.md

 </p>
 <br />

 In this short tutorial, I will show you how to install Open Budgeteer on your Synology NAS using Docker.
 OpenBudgeteer is a budgeting app based on the Bucket Budgeting Principle.
-It can be used for any typ of financial planning.
+It can be used for any type of financial planning.
 This tutorial assumes you have Docker installed on your Synology NAS already and it is running.
 <br />
 <br />